-DFAT’s Gender Equality Fund accelerates support for gender equality in the Australian development program ($55 million in 2016-17).
-It funds, jointly with country and regional programs, investments aimed at advancing gender equality and fostering innovative work by private sector and non-government organisations, particularly women’s organisations.
-This includes Investing in Women, Australia’s new flagship program promoting private sector development, economic growth and gender equality in South East Asia.
+DFAT's Gender Equality Fund ($55 million in 2017-18) accelerates support for gender equality in the Australian development program.
+It funds, jointly with country and regional programs, investments aimed at advancing gender equality and fostering innovative work by private sector and non-government organisations, particularly women's organisations.
+This includes Investing in Women, Australia's new flagship program promoting private sector development, economic growth and gender equality in South East-Asia.

 The Fund does not replace the need for programs to fund gender specific investments where there are persistent challenges and progress has been slow, and to mainstream gender equality effectively into all investments.

-One of the ten performance targets for Australia's aid program is to ensure that more than 80 per cent of investments, regardless of their objectives, will effectively address gender issues in their implementation.
+One of the ten performance targets for Australia's aid program is to ensure that more than 80 per cent of investments, regardless of their primary objectives, must also effectively address gender issues in their implementation.

 The Australian Government is strongly committed to promoting gender equality and empowering women and girls in the Indo-Pacific region.